Custom software & automations · built & owned

 Thirty minutes.
 No pitch, no pressure, no selling.
 You describe the problem, you leave with a clear plan and a ballpark, whether or not you ever hire me.

-• A straight answer on whether custom software is even the right call.
+• A straight answer on whether custom software or automation is even the right call.

 • A fixed-price ballpark, not a vague proposal weeks later.